webpack/webpack.js.org/src/content/configuration/other-options.md

 `object`

-`cache.buildDependencies` is an object of arrays of additional code dependencies of the build. webpack will use a hash of each of these items and all dependencies to invalidate the filesystem cache.
+`cache.buildDependencies` is an object of arrays of additional code dependencies for the build. webpack will use a hash of each of these items and all dependencies to invalidate the filesystem cache.

 Defaults to `webpack/lib` to get all dependencies of webpack.